 - apple juice without added fiber

-Each of the samples had a similar amount of calories and were eaten before the meals.
-This study was done in the laboratory setting and they measured how does eating those forms of apples had an impact on the amount of food consumed immediately after (source).
+Each of the samples had a similar amount of calories and was eaten before the meals.
+This study was done in the laboratory setting and they measured how eating those forms of apples had an impact on the amount of food consumed immediately after (source).

 Here’s what they find out.